Beetles belong to the order Coleoptera, the largest insect group worldwide.

 length of roughly 2.5 cm.
 There are more than 2,000 species that inhabit different types of ecosystems all around the planet.

-These types of beetles in North America are nocturnal and communicate with their mates, attract possible prey, and ward off predators with their flashing bodies.
+These beetles are nocturnal in North America.
+They communicate with their mates, attract possible prey, and ward off predators with their flashing bodies.

 Nectar or pollen, tiny soft-bodied insects, and other fireflies comprise a typical diet.